KKR & Co.: 2010–2019

-In 2016, KKR purchased two Hispanic chains, Northern California Mi Pueblo and Ontario, California–based Cardenas.
-In February 2016, KKR invested $75 million in commercial real estate lender A10 Capital.
-On September 1, 2016, KKR announced that it had acquired Epicor Software Corporation, an American software company.
-In October 2016, it was reported that KKR invested $250 million in OVH to be used for further international expansion.
-This funding round valued OVH at over $1 billion, making it a unicorn.
-In December 2016, the Lonza Group announced it would acquire Capsugel for $5.5 billion from Kohlberg Kravis Roberts.
+In 2016, KKR purchased two Hispanic grocery chains, Northern California Mi Pueblo and Ontario, California–based Cardenas.
+In February, seven months before acquiring US software company Epicor, KKR invested $75 million in commercial real estate lender A10 Capital.

+In October, it invested $250 million in OVH to be used for further international expansion; this funding round valued OVH at over $1 billion, making it a unicorn.
+In December, the firm sold Capsugel for $5.5 billion to the Lonza Group.

-In February 2017, KKR was reported to be trying to take over the international market research company ARI GfK SE.
-In July 2017, KKR acquired WebMD Health Corp for $2.8 billion and, the following month, it acquired PharMerica for $1.4 billion including debt, Pepper Group for $518 million, Covenant Surgical Partners, and Envision Healthcare Corporations ambulance business for $2.4 billion.
-On July 6, 2017, KKR announced it would merge Northern California Mi Pueblo and Ontario-based Cardenas Market.
-On September 18, 2017, Toys "R" Us, Inc. filed for Chapter 11 bankruptcy, stating the move would give it flexibility to deal with $5 billion in long-term debt, borrow $2 billion so it can pay suppliers for the upcoming holiday season and invest in improving current operations.
+In March 2017, KKR partnered with a fund linked to Dell to acquire GfK.
+In August, a month after acquiring WebMD for $2.8 billion KKR acquired PharMerica for $1.4 billion including debt, Pepper Group Limited for $518 million, Covenant Surgical Partners, and Envision Healthcare Corporation's ambulance business (American Medical Response) for $2.4 billion.

+In September, two months after KKR merged Mi Pueblo and Cardenas Market, Toys "R" Us, Inc. filed for Chapter 11 bankruptcy, stating the move would give it flexibility to deal with $5 billion in long-term debt, borrow $2 billion so it would be able to pay suppliers for the upcoming holiday season and invest in improving current operations.

-During 2017, KKR purchased an 80 percent stake in Dixon Hospitality Group for $190 million (AUD) in 2017 which turned into the company Australian Venue Co.
-(AVC).
-Australian Venue Co. is a food and beverage-focused operator in the Australian hospitality industry with a portfolio of 200+ venues.
+During 2017, KKR purchased an 80% stake in Dixon Hospitality Group for A$190 million, renaming it Australian Venue Co.
+(AVC); it was expanded and then sold for US$900 million in 2023.